Asthma is a chronic condition that can’t be cured, but it can be managed with treatment

 Causes of asthma

-Asthma attacks normally happen in response to certain asthmatic triggers, like dust, pollen, cigarette smoke and animal fur.
+Asthma attacks often happen in response to certain asthmatic triggers, like dust, pollen, cigarette smoke and animal fur.
 In some cases, asthma attacks are less predictable and can be caused by anxiety and stress, exercise, coughing and laughing.
 Other triggers include: